FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

     (implicit root operation).
 - Container 'system:system' will be updated - its content is merged only, if it has already been created.
-- The whole list 'users' will replaced in the target UniConfig node.
+- The whole list 'users' will be replaced in the target UniConfig node.
 - Leaf named 'password' will be created at the target UniConfig node - it cannot exist under 'users' list entry, otherwise the error will be raised.